Nominate a Historic Place

 These guidelines will help you to answer each question on the application form.
 Following the guidelines will strengthen your application.

 Applications must be made on the official form.
 You may download a version of the application form (pdf) that you can print out and complete by hand, or if you prefer, you may complete the form electronically (writeable pdf) and email it back to us.
-To do this, download the form, save it to your computer, and after you have completed it, email it to the Registrar.
+To do this, download the form, save it to your computer, and after you have completed it, email it to the Manager Heritage Listing.
 If you are filling in your form electronically, remember to mark the map included at the back of the form, or attach a map (pdf version) or Word document separately.
 Please ensure that your Adobe Acrobat Reader is version 6.0 or higher to ensure full functionality (https://acrobat.adobe.com/nz/en/acrobat/pdf-reader.html).

 If you need assistance filling in the form, or would like further information about the process, please contact your local Heritage New Zealand office.